Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 - Exposes the wearer to base metal allergies

-Decent Quality - Gold Filled:
+Medium Quality - Gold Filled:

-- Base of either brass or copper
+- A base of either brass or copper

 - Doesn't wear off quite as easily as gold plated